• Skip to primary navigation

 How does having a spouse affect your tax obligations?

-However, once you have a spouse or de facto, you must include some of their tax information on your return (and yours on theirs) as well.
+However, if you have a spouse or de facto partner, you must each include some of their tax information on your return.

 This includes: